Marvonia lives in Sydney, New South Wales, with her two daughters, who are aged 11 and 2½ years.

 There’s evidence to suggest that difficulties in the early years of a child’s development contribute to poor health education and other social outcomes (education, employment, delinquency, substance misuse and so on).

-Because of the factors mentioned above, and the fact that many basic ways of life for Indigenous Australians are in conflict with modern Western culture, Indigenous parents often face the judgement of other Australians who perceive their conditions as a sign of bad parenting.
-This can result in children being marginalised at school, and in non-Indigenous parents being favoured in family law court custody disputes.
+Because of the factors mentioned above, and the fact that many basic ways of life for Indigenous Australians are in conflict with modern Western culture, Indigenous parents often face the judgment of other Australians who perceive their conditions as a sign of bad parenting.
+This can result in children being marginalised at school and in non-Indigenous parents being favoured in family law court custody disputes.

 For further help

-For more information, see our page on support services for Indigenous Australians
+For more information, see our page on Aboriginal and Torres Strait Islander support services